A capable sales staff can be a company’s greatest asset.

 A Complex Process

-However mastering this area is essential for maintaining a company that is as profitable as possible.
+However, mastering this area is essential for maintaining a company that is maximally profitable.
 Losing quality sales staff means losing money.
-Therefore effective SaaS sales compensation can mean the difference between a company succeeding and failing.
+Therefore, effective SaaS compensation for salespeople can mean the difference between a company's success or failure.